aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 ### Triggers at the epoch start

 :::tip
-See [https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L862](https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L862) for the full code.
+See the [Triggers at epoch boundary section of `stake.move`](https://github.com/aptos-labs/aptos-core/blob/256618470f2ad7d89757263fbdbae38ac7085317/aptos-move/framework/aptos-framework/sources/stake.move#L1036) for the full code.
 :::

 At the start of each epoch, the following key events are triggered: